adjust/windows_sdk/README.md

 ### <a id="deeplinking"></a>Deep linking

 You can set up the Adjust SDK to handle any deep links (also known as URI activation in Universal apps) used to open your app.
 We will only read Adjust-specific parameters.

-If you are using the Adjust tracker URL with an option to deep link into your app from the URL, there is the possibility to get info about the deep link URL and its content.
+If you are using an Adjust tracker URL with an option to deep link into your app from the URL, there is the possibility to get information about the deep link URL and its content.

 Hitting the URL can happen when the user has your app already installed (standard deep linking scenario) or if they don't have the app on their device (deferred deep linking scenario).
-In the standard deep linking scenario, Windows platform natively offers the possibility for you to get the info about the deep link content.
-Deferred deep linking scenario is something which Windows platform doesn't support out of box and for this case, the Adjust SDK will offer you the mechanism to get the info about the deep link content.
+In the standard deep linking scenario, the Windows platform natively offers the possibility for you to get the information about the deep link's content.
+The deferred deep linking scenario is something that the Windows platform doesn't support out of the box and, in this case, the Adjust SDK will offer you the means to get the information about the deep link content.

 ### <a id="deeplinking-standard"></a>Standard deep linking scenario

-If a user has your app installed and you want it to launch after hitting an Adjust tracker URL with the deep_link parameter in it, you need to enable deep linking in your app.
-This is being done by choosing a desired **unique scheme name** and assigning it to the specific handler method in your app which runs once the app opens after the user clicked on the link.
+If a user has your app installed and you want it to launch after hitting an Adjust tracker URL with the `deep_link` parameter in it, you need to enable deep linking in your app.
+This is done by choosing a desired **unique scheme name** and assigning it to the specific handler method in your app, which runs once the app opens after the user has clicked on the link.
 This is set in the `Package.appxmanifest`, and here's how you indicate that your app handles your unique URI scheme name:

-1. In the `Solution Explorer`, double-click `package.appxmanifest` to open the manifest designer.
+1. In the `Solution Explorer`, double click `package.appxmanifest` to open the manifest designer
-2. Select the `Declarations` tab and in the `Available Declarations` drop-down, select `Protocol` and then click `Add`.
+2. Select the `Declarations` tab, and in the `Available Declarations` drop down, select `Protocol` and then click `Add`.
-3. Choose a name for the URI scheme (the name must be in all lower case letters),
+3. Choose a name for the URI scheme (the name must be in all lowercase letters),
 4. Press `Ctrl+S` to save the changes to `package.appxmanifest`.

 ![][unique_scheme_name_setup]

-Here, we added a protocol with assigned unique scheme name of **myapp**;
+Here, we added a protocol with the assigned unique scheme name of **myapp**;

-Next thing you have to set up is `OnActivated` event handler which handles the activated deep link event.
+Next thing you have to set up is the `OnActivated` event handler, which handles the activated deep link event.

 In your `App.xaml.cs` file, add the following: